Bimala Prasad Chaliha: Political career

 During his tenure as the Chief Minister, the Assam Official Language Act, of 1960 was enacted, which made the Assamese language the sole official language of the state.
-During his terms, the Chinese attacked India at Bomdilla then called NEFA now known as Arunachal Pradesh.
+During his terms, the Chinese attacked India at Bomdila then called NEFA now known as Arunachal Pradesh.
 He strongly opposed the division of Assam State into smaller states like Nagaland, Mizoram and Meghalaya and was a member of various Committees of India's Central Government.
 Only after his death, the State of Assam was broken down into smaller States.
 The March 1966 Mizo National Front uprising also happened during his tenure.
 Earlier he was instrumental in promoting the Plantations Labour Act, 1951 and corresponding Assam Plantations Labour Rules, 1956 to safeguard the interest of the Tea Plantation Workers of Assam.
 During his second term as Chief Minister, the issue of illegal migration from then East Bengal came up, he claimed there were 300,000 illegal entrants in Assam, and he took active steps to deport them in his third term.